moxiegirl/getstarted/content/mac/step_one.md

 3. Click your mouse in the terminal window to make it active.

-4. Enter the `docker run hello-world` commmand.
+4. Type the `docker run hello-world` commmand and press RETURN.

     The command does some work for you, if everything runs well, the command's output looks like this: